aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/230-List Comprehensions.md

 ## What are Comprehensions in Python?

 * Short and concise way to construct a sequence (for example, list, set, dict, etc.) using another sequence that is already defined.
-* Don’t worry this will be more clear when you see examples.
+* Don’t worry; this will be more clear when you see examples.

 ## Why Comprehensions?